stoermelder/vcvrack-packone/src/modules/midikit/SCRIPTING.md

   dedicated setter), `setValue(msg, value)`.
 - `midi.selectPort(midiPort)` — selects the output port (1-based) that every
   subsequent `midiOut.*` call sends on, until `selectPort` is called again.
-  The selection is sticky across `processMidi` invocations, not reset per callback.
+  The selection is sticky across `onMidiMessage` invocations, not reset per callback.
 MIDI-KIT currently exposes a single output, so `midi.selectPort(1)` is a no-op today beyond validating the index — it exists so scripts written against a future multi-output engine don't need to change their sending code.